 Weather To Go

-For Foundation Findings #49 we examined weather delivery options that coastal and inland boaters can use while out on the water.
+For this edition of Foundation Findings, we examined weather delivery options that coastal and inland boaters can use while out on the water.

 Sure, marine weather over a VHF radio is the tried and true method for knowing whether that dark cloud approaching is going to ruin your day but what if... you could see a radar image of the approaching storm and know that you only needed to travel a few miles south to get out of the trajectory of the storm?